qmk/qmk_firmware/docs/features/rgb_matrix.md

 ### RGB Matrix Effect Typing Heatmap {#rgb-matrix-effect-typing-heatmap}

 This effect will color the RGB matrix according to a heatmap of recently pressed keys.
-Whenever a key is pressed its "temperature" increases as well as that of its neighboring keys.
+Whenever a key is pressed, its "temperature" increases as well as that of its neighboring keys.
 The temperature of each key is then decreased automatically every 25 milliseconds by default.

 In order to change the delay of temperature decrease define `RGB_MATRIX_TYPING_HEATMAP_DECREASE_DELAY_MS`: